 When we first moved to Georgia, we spent 3 months living in a one bedroom apartment.
-My kitchen tools consisted of a cast iron skillet, a 2.5 quart pot and a ceramic baking sheet that my aunt gave me as we drove through Texas.
+My kitchen tools consisted of a cast iron skillet and a ceramic baking sheet that my aunt gave me as we drove through Texas.
 We didn’t even have a microwave to reheat anything.

 It was, what I thought, a very minimal kitchen.

-In order to make dinner happen AND stay in budget, I had to pick and choose my shortcuts carefully.
+In order to make dinner happen AND stay on budget, I had to pick and choose shortcuts carefully.

 Instead of making homemade tortillas, loaves of man bread and my husband’s favorite granola bars, I bought it all.